 Front desk systems, booking engines and channel managers are the three most common types of technology being used by modern accommodation providers, but small property owners like you don’t need the added hassle of using separate systems for each.
 That’s where an all-in-one system comes in.

-An “all-in-one” PMS provider will offer their own booking engine and channel manager and bundle them together for you.
+A small hotel PMS provider with a true “all-in-one” functionality will offer their own booking engine and channel manager and bundle them together for you.
 These three entities will automatically synchronise with one another and provide any staff member with a view of the live availability and rates of the property.

-There are other benefits to this, too.
-When the components necessary to the daily operation of a hospitality business are all packaged up by the one provider, it usually means a more reasonable price point.
+There are other benefits too.
+An all-in-one solution usually means a more reasonable price point.
 Plus, since there is only one service provider to deal with, you spend far less time on the phone or submitting online help requests with customer support, and more time giving your guests attention.

 While having all systems from the one provider is ideal, it should be said that integrations are commonplace in the hotel tech industry.
 So, if you already have a booking engine or channel manager, and are happy with these, but are looking for a new PMS, then check that the prospective provider can integrate with your existing technology.